QUICK TRAIL FACTS

 - Sights: Parker and Coombs Coves, marsh and beach

-It’s super important you read the fine print on the land trust’s instructions to this preserve and park on Bluff Road.
+Make sure to read the fine print on the land trust’s instructions to this preserve and park on Bluff Road.
 There is a small pullover, marked with a land trust sign, at the end of Bluff Road right before the left turn onto Hutchins Island Lane.

 After you park on Bluff Road, walk .3 miles down Hutchins Island Lane to the trail head kiosk.
 Soon after starting your walk, you’ll reach the junction where you can choose whether to start your walk by walking the curvy 1.7 miles or so around the atmospheric marsh, on Elaine’s Trail, or head directly out to the shore and the tidal sandbar to Hutchins Island.